-Mark Luellen was appointed Vice President for Advancement at the University of Virginia in May 2016.
-Charged with oversight of the advancement operation, he provides leadership for advancement programs and initiatives across the University, and is responsible for planning and directing the University’s comprehensive, $5 billion dollar philanthropic campaign – Honor the Future – launched in 2017.
-Mr. Luellen works with University, school, and foundation leadership to identify campaign priorities and define fundraising strategies that support the University's mission of teaching, research, clinical care, and public service.
-He currently serves as the President’s representative on numerous leadership boards, including various University-Associated Organizations (Architecture, Education, Health, Commerce and Athletics), and sits on the board of the UVA Foundation.
+Mark Luellen was appointed vice president for advancement at the University of Virginia in May 2016.
+Charged with oversight of the advancement operation, he provides leadership for advancement programs and initiatives across the University, and is responsible for planning and directing the University’s comprehensive, $5 billion dollar philanthropic campaign – Honor the Future – launching in 2019.
+Luellen works with University, school, and foundation leadership to identify campaign priorities and define fundraising strategies that support the University's mission of teaching, research, clinical care, and public service.
+He currently serves as the president’s representative on numerous leadership boards, including various University-associated organizations (Architecture, Education, Health, Commerce, and Athletics), and sits on the board of the UVA Foundation.

-Mr. Luellen has been actively engaged in community and volunteer organizations.
+Luellen has been actively engaged in community and volunteer organizations.
 He served on the Allegheny College Alumni Council and has been a volunteer or committee member for various community organizations including the Pennsylvania Pink Zone, the YMCA’s Strong Kids Campaign, and the American Cancer Society’s Relay for Life effort.
-He served as Vice Chair of the 2018 MS Society Dinner of Champions, of which UVA President Teresa Sullivan was honoree.
+He served as vice chair of the 2018 MS Society Dinner of Champions, of which UVA President Teresa Sullivan was honoree.

 Luellen received his bachelor’s degree in English, with a minor in elementary education, from Allegheny College.
 At Penn State he received a graduate certificate in project management.
 He and his wife, Beth Ann, and their two daughters reside in Ruckersville, Virginia.